Facilities > VLA > Documentation > Manuals > Guide to Observing with the VLA > Disposition Letter and Scheduling Blocks

 Shared Risk Observing (SRO) proposals will not be carried over if they cannot be scheduled for reasons associated with the shared risk component(s) of the observations, even if awarded priority A. Resident Shared Risk Observing (RSRO) proposals are not normally awarded priority A, but would be subject to the same conditions on carry-over as SRO proposals.
 (See also Re-Observation of FAILED Scheduling Blocks below).

-Comments from the NRAO Technical Reviewer Comments concerning the Technical Justification portion of the proposal.
+Comments from the NRAO Technical Reviewer Comments concerning the Technical Justification portion of the proposal, if a technical review has been performed.
 These comments are available to the SRP and the TAC.

 Proceeding with Conversion of Proposal to Project